 What is a Stocks and Shares ISA?

-While you may have heard of a cash ISA before, a stocks and shares account and investment service runs a little differently.
+While you may have heard of a Cash ISA before, a Stocks & Shares ISA (aka an Investment ISA) operates a little differently.
 That’s because they actively place your money into the stock market.
-Crucially, these accounts and services are appealing as they allow users and investors to grow capital over an extended period without having to put in much effort.
+Crucially, these accounts are appealing as they allow users and investors to grow capital over an extended period without having to put in much effort.

-There are tax benefits, too, to these types of account.
-Just as you can use your £20,000 annual allowance for a cash ISA, you can instead invest up to the £20,000 limit each tax year in a stocks and shares ISA (or split the £20,000 limit between the two).
-As long as that money remains within an ISA wrapper, it is free from tax year after year after year.
+There are of course tax benefits, too.
+Just as you can use your £20,000 annual allowance for a Cash ISA, you can instead invest up to the £20,000 limit each tax year in a Stocks and Shares ISA (or split the £20,000 limit between the two).
+As long as that money remains within an ISA wrapper, it is free from tax year after year after year!

 How Does a Stocks and Shares ISA Work?

-Similar to a basic cash ISA in the sense that you place money into your account for it to grow, tax free, over time.
-A stocks and shares ISA (also known as an investment ISA) will instead place your money into the stock market.
+Similar to a Cash ISA in the sense that you place money into your account for it to grow, tax free, over time.
+A Stocks and Shares ISA will instead place your money into the stock market.

 However, depending on the platform you opt for, you can also completely automate the stock picking and trading aspect.
 This can be a great option for beginners, as it means you won’t have to get involved in any complicated stock trading.
 You can just leave that up to the experts and (hopefully) reap the rewards.